JoshFialkoff/forwardjump-infusionsoft-api/README.md

 This plugin is intended to assist developers with integrating their WordPress installation with the official [Infusionsoft SDK](https://github.com/infusionsoft/infusionsoft-php) using OAuth 2.0 authentication.
 The plugin includes the latest version of the officially supported Infusionsoft PHP SDK.

+## Version Notes
+As of version 2.0 the REST class is loaded by default.
+You can still use the XML-RPC class by passing `xml` as an argument to the Infusionsoft method.

 ## Requirements
 * The Infusionsoft API requires an SSL connection